 It’s about 8 years late but W3C finally produced a standard for efficient XML representation.
-They call it somewhat opaquely Efficient XML Interchange (EXI).
-I guess it sounds better than what we used to call such things back in the day: binary XML (which is a better description what it’s about).
+They call it Efficient XML Interchange (EXI).
+Back in the day we called it simply binary XML.

 The money quote from the announcement: